- George Washington,

 A British officer held a reaping hook to her throat, demanding she confess where her husband was, but Martha refused to tell.

-When a battle was taking place right outside her home, she extinguished the fire in the fireplace and put her little son up the chimney to keep him from being hit by stray gunfire.
+When a battle was taking place right outside her home, Martha extinguished the fire in the fireplace and put her little son up the chimney to keep him from being hit by stray gunfire.

 Nancy "Nanyehi" Ward was a Cherokee in eastern Tennessee.
 Cherokee had sided with the British during the French and Indian War, and again during the Revolution.